sofiansr/C-Wire/README.md

 ## C-WIRE output

-Depending on the combination you choose, a `.csv` output file will be created in the `/tests` folder.
+Depending on the combination you choose, a `.csv` output file will be created at the root.
 The latter is sorted by ascending electric capacity.

 For example, `bash c-wire.sh input/data.dat hvb comp` will output a file named `hvb_comp.csv`.
+Old `.csv` files will be moved in the `tests` folder.

 > [!NOTE]
 > Using a power plant ID for `([ARG4])` will add that ID after the combination name output.
 > For example, `bash c-wire.sh input/data.dat hvb comp 42` will output a file named `hvb_comp_42.csv`.

 > [!TIP]
-> In the `lv all` case, C-WIRE will output a second file named `lv_all_minmax.csv`.
+> In the `lv all` case (or `lv all ID`), C-WIRE will output a second file named `lv_all_minmax.csv` (or `lv_all_minmax_ID.csv`).
-> The latter contains the 10 LV stations with the most consumption and the 10 LV stations with the least consumption.
-The file is sorted by descending electric capacity.
+> The latter contains the 10 LV stations with the most consumption and the 10 LV stations with the least consumption.<br>
+> The file is sorted by descending electric capacity.

 ## Creators